SimonXIX/personal_server_docker/README.md

 ### subdirectories

 ./flask runs Flask (https://flask.palletsprojects.com/) applications bundled together in the same Docker Compose stack.
-These applications are initialised in this directory as submodules from their respective Git repositories.
+These applications are initialised in this directory as Git submodules from their respective GitHub repositories.

 ./ghost runs Ghost (https://ghost.org/), the newsletter publishing platform.
 The stack includes the Ghost application and a MySQL database for Ghost's data.